 AIM produces actionable insights about a potential client’s customers.
 Business leaders know that solid research and analysis builds affinity with potential clients.

-Many agencies (marketing, communications, advertising, PR etc) have used my AIM service when they’re responding to Request For Proposals (RFPs), are preparing for initial new business meetings, or need a hand with their deck when pitching for new business.
+Many agencies (marketing, communications, advertising, PR etc) have used New Story Studio’s AIM service when they’re responding to Request For Proposals (RFPs), are preparing for initial new business meetings, or need a hand with their deck when pitching for new business.

 AIM – elements & ingredients

-Depending on the client, the AIM process can include a number of elements.
+Depending on the client, the Audience Intent Modelling process can include a number of elements.

 AIM inputs can include

 - Website auditing